Activated carbon: Industrial

-One major industrial application involves use of activated carbon in metal finishing for purification of electroplating solutions.
-For example, it is the main purification technique for removing organic impurities from bright nickel plating solutions.
-A variety of organic chemicals are added to plating solutions for improving their deposit qualities and for enhancing properties like brightness, smoothness, ductility, etc. Due to passage of direct current and electrolytic reactions of anodic oxidation and cathodic reduction, organic additives generate unwanted breakdown products in solution.
-Their excessive build up can adversely affect plating quality and physical properties of deposited metal.
+There are many industrial applications of activated carbon and its other forms such as areas like metal extraction, water purification, sewage treatment, metal finishing and more.
+For example, it is the main purification technique for removing organic impurities from bright nickel plating solutions used for metal finishing plants.
+Expanding on electroplating, a variety of organic chemicals can be added to the plating solutions for improving their deposit qualities and for enhancing properties like brightness, smoothness, ductility, etc. This is due to the passage of direct current and electrolytic reactions of anodic oxidation and cathodic reduction, organic additives generate unwanted breakdown products in solution.
+Their excessive build up in the solutions can adversely affect plating quality and physical properties of deposited metal if run untreated by the filters.
 Activated carbon treatment removes such impurities and restores plating performance to the desired level.
+Its installation costs may vary according to the volume of water it must process, however the average cost can be around USD 1 - 2 million.
+Additionally, these filters need replacing over time (typically 6-12 months depending on usage).
+The cost of replacing the carbon in the GAC filter form is about USD 0.05 - 0.1 per cubic meter of water that is treated in the plant.

 Medical

 Activated carbon is used to treat poisonings and overdoses following oral ingestion.
 Tablets or capsules of activated carbon are used in many countries as an over-the-counter drug to treat diarrhea, indigestion, and flatulence.
-However, activated charcoal shows no effect on intestinal gas and diarrhea, and is, ordinarily, medically ineffective if poisoning resulted from ingestion of corrosive agents, boric acid, petroleum products, and is particularly ineffective against poisonings of strong acids or bases, cyanide, iron, lithium, arsenic, methanol, ethanol or ethylene glycol.
+However, activated charcoal shows no effect on intestinal gas and diarrhea, is ordinarily medically ineffective if poisoning resulted from ingestion of corrosive agents, boric acid, or petroleum products, and is particularly ineffective against poisonings of strong acids or bases, cyanide, iron, lithium, arsenic, methanol, ethanol, or ethylene glycol.
 Activated carbon will not prevent these chemicals from being absorbed into the human body.
 It is on the World Health Organization's List of Essential Medicines.

 Incorrect application (e.g. into the lungs) results in pulmonary aspiration, which can sometimes be fatal if immediate medical treatment is not initiated.